AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 </tr>
 </table>

-Now we need to convert this data table into JSON, this format will be accepted by AnyChart.
+Now we need to convert this data table into acceptable format.
 In terms of AnyChart data model we have one series of data (Sales) with categories that hold managers names.
 Each point in series represents one manager and his/her sales.
-Converted JSON Data looks like:
+Converted Data looks like:

 ```
     chart.column([